 Supplements / 24 September 2012 / Dr. Michael J. Miller

-New year, old challenges!
-A discussion of how the acceptance of rapid microbiological methods (RMMs) continues to be hampered by misconceptions, misunderstandings and myths.
+How the acceptance of rapid microbiological methods (RMMs) continues to be hampered by misconceptions, misunderstandings and myths.

 This is the fourth paper in our continuing series on Rapid Microbiological Methods (RMM) that will appear in European Pharmaceutical Review during 2012.
 Over the past few years, a number of professional meetings have focused on strategies and case studies for the validation and application of rapid microbiological methods (RMM).
 If you were able to attend one of these meetings, you probably found it encouraging and worthwhile listening to and speaking with end-users, regulators and vendors of the technologies.
 This year and next are no exception; scheduled conferences and training sessions within Europe and the US will provide the industry with a comprehensive overview and guidance on how to successfully implement RMMs.
 To give you a feel for what’s in store, this edition of our RMM series will highlight upcoming PDA and ECA RMM sessions.
 In addition, the last section will provide more information about the overall October 2012 PDA Global Conference on Pharmaceutical Microbiology, of which a number of RMM presentations will be delivered.

-European Compliance Academy (ECA) Annual RMM Conference (December 2012)
+European Compliance Academy (ECA) Annual RMM Conference (December 2012):

 This is the second paper in our continuing series on Rapid Microbiological Methods that will appear in European Pharmaceutical Review during 2012.
 In my last article, we discussed a number of myths or misconceptions associated with the validation and implementation of rapid microbiological methods (RMMs).
 In fact, most RMM myths that have been circulating throughout our industry are not true or have been exaggerated to the point that many companies continue to be hesitant in exploring what RMMs have to offer.

 One of the most prominent myths is that the regulators do not understand, accept or even encourage the use of rapid methods.
 I submit to you that the regulators want to see RMMs implemented, as their use is directly aligned with the future state of pharmaceutical manufacturing, QbD, PAT and continuous process and product improvement.
 Further – more, recent changes to regulatory guidance and proposed policy have made it easier to implement RMMs than ever before.
 In my last article, I introduced a relatively new process that the European Medicines Agency (EMA) launched that allows for the review and approval of RMM validation strategies before testing is initiated.
 A more thorough review of this process, better known as the Post Approval Change Management Protocol (PACMP), is presented herein.

 This is the first of many articles in our continuing series on Rapid Microbiological Methods that will appear in European Pharmaceutical Review during 2012.
 For the past two years, I have enjoyed sharing with you a broad range of topics associated with the validation and implementation of rapid microbiological methods (RMMs), including:

-A review of the history of conventional micro – biology and the benefits of using RMMs
+- A review of the history of conventional micro – biology and the benefits of using RMMs

-Perspectives from the regulatory authori – ties, including FDA and EMA
+- Perspectives from the regulatory authori – ties, including FDA and EMA

-Overviews of currently available tech – nologies, including those based on the growth of microorganisms, detection of cellular targets, optical spectroscopy, nucleic acid amplification and gene sequencing, viability staining and laser excitation, as well as micro-electro-mechanical systems, or MEMS
+- Overviews of currently available tech – nologies, including those based on the growth of microorganisms, detection of cellular targets, optical spectroscopy, nucleic acid amplification and gene sequencing, viability staining and laser excitation, as well as micro-electro-mechanical systems, or MEMS.

 In addition to my articles, numerous companies have published their success stories of RMM selection, validation and implementation, for a variety of applications including, but not limited to, sterility testing, bioburden analyses, water testing, environmental monitoring and the detection of Mycoplasma and other micro – organisms.